bch29/robo-monad/README.md

 Each robot runs in the Robo monad, which only allows access to a limited set of actions to control the robot and interact with the world around it.

 ## Running
 Clone, then execute `cabal run` to see the demo.
-Uses the `SDL` and `SDL-gfx` packages, which may require installing the C SDL1.2 development libraries.
+Uses the `GLUT` package, which may require installing the GLUT or freeglut development libraries.
 See the Haddocks for documentation of Robo actions.

 ## Controls
 For now there are very few in-game controls: